eclipse-imagen/imagen/docs/guide/image-enhance/index.md

 than those that use a generic lookup table.
 However, the color cube provides less control over the exact contents of the lookup table.

-The `ColorCube` class is a subclass of `LookupTableJAI` and represents a color cube lookup table.
+The `ColorCube` class is a subclass of `LookupTableImageN` and represents a color cube lookup table.
 You create a colorcube using one of the `ColorCube.createColorCube` methods.
 Rather than specifying the data to be loaded into the lookup table, you provide an array of